davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 16-MAY-2016
 * Wizard001_v001 is an initial exploration of an algorithm displayed on the Wizard of Odds page

+### Expansions week of 20-JUN-2016
+* AssociativeArrays_v001 creates an associative array of word counts, similar to a dictionary in Python